PyxisSoftwareOrg/cloudwatch-error-search/README.md

 # CloudWatch Error Search - CloudShell Package

+❗❗ IMPORTANT: This is to collect data from us-east-1  ❗❗

 ## 📦 What's Inside

 This package contains everything you need to search CloudWatch logs using AWS CloudShell - **no local installation required!**